Rubber tori in the boundary of expanded stable maps: -morphisms in the universal target

 parametrises embedded $1$-complexes in $\Sigma=\Sigma(X|D)$.
 The construction proceeds as follows.
 To every combinatorial type of $1$-complex $\mathsf{G}$, there is an associated cone $\mathbb{X}_{\mathsf{G}}$ parametrising its edge lengths.
 The idea is to glue the $\mathbb{X}_{\mathsf{G}}$ together, with gluing maps indexed by appropriate reduction operations on the set of combinatorial types $\mathsf{G}$.

-These reductions are captured in the notion of \emph{surjection} \cite[Definition 3.3.3]{MR20}.
-This encompasses two distinct operations on combinatorial types: contraction of finite edges (smoothing nodes), and introduction of vertices when edges cross (component bubbling).
+These reductions are captured in the notion of \emph{surjection} \cite[Definition 3.3.4]{MR20}.
+This encompasses two distinct operations on combinatorial types: contraction of finite edges (smoothing nodes), and introduction of bivalent vertices when the images of two edge interiors collide (component bubbling, see \cite[Example~3.3.3]{MR20}).

 Every surjection $\mathsf{G} \to \mathsf{H}$ induces an injective cone map $\mathbb{X}_{\mathsf{H}} \hookrightarrow \mathbb{X}_{\mathsf{G}}$, but in the case of component bubbling the image may not be a face.
 Consequently, it is necessary to compatibly subdivide each $\mathbb{X}_{\mathsf{G}}$ in order to ensure that every surjection of combinatorial types induces an inclusion of a subcomplex.
 The system of subdivisions is non-unique, though all choices will lead to virtually birational moduli spaces of expanded stable maps.
 Once a choice is made, the subdivisions $\mathbb{Y}_{\mathsf{G}}$ may be glued together to form $\T$.